Archive Of US Poker News From 2011 and 2012, 2013, 2014... now with 2015:

 July 24th 2013: Bovada have just announced qualifiers for the Punta Cana Classic, part of the Caribbean Poker Tour - they are giving away $5,500 packages which include transport, hotel, expenses + buy-in.
 Find out more over at the excellent Bovada.lv

-July 18th 2013: A big update on the Winning Poker Network for America's Cardroom has been announced.
+July 18th 2013: *** Deleted on request of the America's Cardroom affiliate team! ****.
 This includes some features which you might have taken for granted at other sites, such as the ability to sit out at all tables at once (and back in!) + a redesign of the tables.
 I'll need to play a little on the new version before giving my final verdict - though visually, things do look like this change was for the better!
 If you can not wait any longer then you can check out the changes via this link!

 July 11th 2013: Turbo Ops is coming back at Carbon Poker!
 This is a tournament event with 18 fast blind games, and kicks off on July 25th.
 Meanwhile, qualifiers are underway for the Asia-based Anonymous poker series at Bovada.
 Some noises from Delaware and new Jersey on their state level legal poker, but nothing concrete to report on just yet - watch this space!

 1st May 2013: The first legal US Poker site went live yesterday.
 Called 'Ultimate Poker' this is open for Nevada residents only...
 This news does not affect too many people at the moment, however it is a starting point which should be celebrated.
 If you can access the site then please try it out, if this is a success then it may help to bring forward legistaltion in other states (or even federally).
 I can not access this site myself, so will continue to cover the bigger US sites instead!

 8th April 2013: You can now find coverage of Bovada Poker here at SNG Planet.
 Already up are my detailed review, SNG specific review, depost methods and world series qualifiers.